 - Select the cloud account for which the anomalies must be viewed from the Cloud Accounts dropdown list to view the anomalies specific to particular cloud accounts.

-- Select the category of cloud resource from the Category dropdown list to filter the anomalies further based on resource type.
+- Select the category of cloud resource from the Category dropdown list to filter the anomalies further based on the resource type.
 The supported resources are:

 |AWS||Instances||CPUUtilization, NetworkIn, NetworkOut, DiskReadOps, DiskWriteOps|